hl7au/training-ffd-module5/README.md

-# Module 5: FHIR Information Exchange Workshop Exercises
+# Module 5: FHIR Information Exchange Exercises
-This repository provides the initial **FHIR Workflow App** source code for the Module 5 FHIR Information Exchange Workshop exercises as part of the FHIR Fundermentals for Australian Developers course.
+This repository provides the initial **FHIR Workflow App** source code for the Module 5 FHIR Information Exchange workshop exercises as part of the FHIR Fundermentals for Australian Developers course.

 ## Create FHIR Workflow App Sandbox
 As part of the Module 5 exercises you can use https://codesandbox.io/ to launch an online code development environment using a Web browser, such as Google Chrome.
 Simply browse to https://githubbox.com/hl7au/training-ffd-module5 to launch the sandbox and follow the workshop instructor's instructions.